the-peon-project/peon-docs/manual/docs/about.md

 That informs most of our project objectives:

-1. **Easy** - We want non-coders to be able to deploy their own servers and have their friends join them (no tinkering required).
+1. **Easy** - We want non-coders to be able to deploy their servers and have their friends join them (no tinkering required).
 `The War Chief needs only to tell the peon what to do, the peon must figure it out and do it`
-2. **Any Game** - If a game is self host-able, we want to support it.
+2. **Any Game** - If a game is self-hostable, we want to support it.
 `War Plans can be created very quickly for new War Camps so that Chiefs can battle anywhere they see fit`
-3. **Cheap** - Extremely efficient (designed to reduce hosting costs in the cloud, or to use as few resources as possible if running on your personal server).
+3. **Cheap** - Extremely efficient (designed to reduce hosting costs in the cloud, or to use as few resources as possible if running on your server).
 `A peon should not require much gold/wood to build his Warcamp`
 4. **Fast** - The servers must deploy/start/stop in as small a timeframe as possible.
 We want to game now, not later.
 `Battles do not wait`

-## Documentaion
+## Documentation

 We have some documentation to help you on your way.